sacha-l/polkadot-nfts-learning-hub/docs/guides/setup.md

 ---
-title: 🧑‍💻 Advanced material for developers
+title: Setup your local environment
 sidebar_position: 1
 ---

 You can learn more about how to use the NFTs pallet as a runtime engineer here: https://wiki.polkadot.network/docs/learn-nft-pallets